Love in the workplace

 2. Romance everywhere

-An April 2024 survey of 2,000 Americans commissioned by Forbes magazine - which had pursued the subject of workplace romances since 2019 - revealed that 60% of workers had engaged at one time in an affair with a workplace colleague, and 43% of those romances had resulted in marriage, or the equivalent (Elsesser 2019 & 2023, Main 2024).
-40% of those surveyed were partnered at the time of the workplace romance.
+An April 2024 workplace romance survey of 2,000 Americans commissioned by Forbes magazine - which had pursued the subject since 2019 - revealed that 60% of workers had engaged at one time in an affair with a workplace colleague; and 43% of those romances had resulted in marriage, or an equivalent long-term, committed, intimate relationship (Elsesser 2019 & 2023, Main 2024).
+Of those included in the survey, 40% were already partnered (i.e., married or otherwise) at the time of the workplace romance, and had therefore participated in what is commonly referred to as an "affair".
 Other media outlets, such as the British BBC, likewise reported on "the inevitability of office romance" (Lufkin 2022).
-But isn't this sort of thing now frowned upon by businesses, vilified in the media, and sometimes banned?
+But isn't this sort of thing now frowned upon by businesses, vilified in the media, and sometimes banned at the workplace level?
+And what is the moral basis for such punitive action?

 The development of workplace friendships and romances have long been commonplace, and the reasons are obvious (Main 2024, Noori 2024, Workers Right 2023).
 Mature adults have two places in which to meet new partners and fall in love - inside of work and outside of work.
-Consenting adults can at times be attracted to another person, and that attraction can evolve into the love seen in the example outlined above, or it can be short-term for all manner of reasons.
+Consenting adults can at times be attracted to another person, and that attraction can evolve into the love seen in the example outlined above between Lindsay and Roxanne;, or it can be short-term for all manner of reasons.
 It may even be unrequited.
 This is natural and can be said to take place on two levels:

-(1) The first is the pure, individual level, involving just two people in a totally private affair.
-Falling in love is an intangible thing which often has no simple explanation, is not usually planned or forced, and can be uncontrollable in relation to how it evolves.
+(1) The first is the individual level, involving just two people in a totally private affair.
+Falling in love is an intangible thing which often has no simple explanation, is not usually planned or forced, and can be uncontrollable in relation to how it evolves between the two, dependent upon their own feelings, or external factors.

 (2) The second is within the context of the world in which the two individuals live.
-This is not private, but public, and varies to the degree in which the parties involved wish to reveal their relationship, or have control over the reveal.
-Often they do not.
-Ideally the relationship is able to evolve without any undue external influences, though in reality this is usually impossible.
+This is not private, but public, and varies to the degree in which the parties involved wish to reveal their relationship, have control over their actions and feelings being revealed, or have no control.
+These external factors often results in panic and trauma to those involved.
+Ideally the relationship is able to evolve without any undue external influences.

-Public figures such as politicians, actors, musicians, senior bureaucrats, business leaders and other so-called 'influencers' can have their affairs revealed without recourse to respect for privacy.
-The rationale which proclaims all public figures fair game to media intrusion is objectionable, especially where there is no obvious conflict of interest involved or other extenuating circumstance demanding public exposure of private lives.
+Public figures such as politicians, actors, musicians, senior bureaucrats, business leaders and other so-called 'influencers' or people of power can have their affairs publically revealed without recourse to respect for privacy.
+The rationale by which media outlets proclaim all public figures fair game to intrusion in their private lives is objectionable, especially where there is no obvious conflict of interest involved or other extenuating circumstance warranting public exposure.
+Of course, media holds back on many reports received regarding workplace relationships.
+However, there are enough example of there mere salacious release to condemn such actions.

-Why, then, are politicians and other public figures singled out?
+Why, then, are politicians and other public figures singled out, and should they be?

-The present writer is astounded by the hypocrisy of such criticism and vilification of what is a private affair.
-There are any number of Hollywood and foreign films which highlight instances of the development of loving relationships in unfamiliar places, such as at work, on holiday, or away from the home where, over time, loneliness can overwhelm and long-term relationships fade.
+The present writer, as a result of first-hand experiences, is, like many others, astounded by the hypocrisy of criticism and vilification regarding what is ultimately a very private affair.
+There are any number of Hollywood and foreign films and television series, plus never-ending stream of books, both fictional and non-fiction, which highlight instances of the development of loving relationships in unfamiliar places, such as at work, on holiday, or away from the home where, over time, loneliness can overwhelm and long-term relationships rise and fall.
 Such romances often result in unrequited love, as seen in classic films such as Casablanca (1942), Pretty Woman (1990), In the Mood for Love (2000), Love Actually (2003) and Lost in Translation (2003).
-However, sympathy for the male/female politician, or person with a perceived power to control, is rarely extended beyond the screen.
-This is despite the fact that the best of those film reveal the humanity of those involved and deep-seated emotions attached to the act of falling in love, in spite of the perception that personal power dynamics are always at play.
+The Korean 2022 series Forecasting Love & Weather, set in a Seoul weather bureau, deals with the practical and emotional complications of inter-office relationships, though respect for privacy is at its centre, with none of the aforementioned intrusive workplace intervention policies in place.
+Sympathy therein for the male/female politician, or person with a perceived power to control, is rarely extended beyond the screen.
+This is despite the fact that the best of those presentations reveal the humanity of those involved and deep-seated emotions attached to the act of falling in love, in spite of the perception that personal power dynamics are always at play.
 They are not.
 In fact, abusive personal power inequities usually give rise to relationship failure.

 The two extremes here - public vilification as against respect for privacy - reveal the complex private and public circumstances which are usually associated with workplace romances, and any romance for that matter involving mature adults.
 The outcome of the clash between the private and the public can be horrendous, resulting in relationship breakdowns, divorce, sacking, loss of friendships, legal actions, “cancelling”, public vilification and even the tragic ending of lives through murder or suicide.
 All of this can arise because of the natural, and inevitable, development of a loving relationship between two individuals, and one in which either party, or both, may feel totally out of control in their experience of a developing consensual connection.
 For example, in the nexus where one love is emerging in the workplace, and another in a long-term relationship outside of that is dying or dead, confusion may reign and the plea of "I love you both" resolves nothing.
 This is almost inevitable when a couple actually falls in love and one or both are already in a relationship.
 The outcome usually involves pain, heartbreak, and the absence of a win:win.
 Falling in love may be wonderful, but it is never simple.
 Heartbreak is real as a relationship falls apart, as is heartache as a new one forms.